neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.client.gui.screens.Screen`
     - `renderBlurredBackground` now takes in the `GuiGraphics`
     - `*TooltipForNextRenderPass` methods are either removed or moved to `GuiGraphics`
+    - `FADE_IN_TIME` - Represents how much time in milliseconds does it take for some element to fade in.
+    - `fadeWidgets` - Sets the alpha of the `AbstractWidget`s added as children to the screen.
 - `net.minecraft.client.gui.screens.inventory`
     - `AbstractContainerScreen`
         - `SLOT_ITEM_BLIT_OFFSET` is removed